 Security for AI features in Slack

-Slack is committed to data ownership, security, and privacy, and our AI features have been built to uphold these commitments.
+Artificial intelligence (AI) is core to the Slack product experience, and our commitment to data security and privacy is fundamental to everything we do.
+Slack’s native AI features have been built to uphold these commitments.
 Here’s an overview:

 FAQs